Slamsneider/SimpleHtmlChatAgents/README.md

 5. The token count used for the response and the finish reason is displayed together with the settings for temperature and max_tokens.
 6. If you want to change to another agent, you can do so from the dropdown menu.
 Note that changing the agent will reset the chat.

+## About OpenAi Models
+### Temperature
+The temperature parameter controls the randomness of the response.
+Lower values will result in more predictable responses, while higher values will result in more surprising responses.
+The default value is 0.7.

+### Max Tokens
+The max_tokens parameter controls the length of the response.
+The default value is 150.

+### finish_reason
+The finish_reason parameter indicates the reason why the response ended.
+- `length`: BAD - The response reached the max_tokens limit. (use "continue" as next prompt to continue the response)
+- `stop`: GOOD - The response contained the stop sequence.

 ## Code Structure

 - `index.html`: This is the main HTML file for the application.